3. Material accounting policies

 A ‘Financial asset' is measured at the amortised cost if both the following conditions are met:

-The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
+The asset is held within a business model whose objec¬ tive is to hold assets for collecting contractual cash flows, and Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
 After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method less impairment.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included in interest income in the statement of profit or loss.
-The losses arising from impairment are recognised in the statement of profit and loss.
+The EIR amortisation is

 A ‘Financial asset' is classified as at the FVTOCI if both of the following criteria are met:

-The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and the asset's contractual cash flows represent SPPI.
 Financial assets included within the FVTOCI category are measured initially as well as at each reporting date at fair value.
 Fair value movements are recognized in the other comprehensive income (OCI).
-However, the Company recognizes interest income, impairment losses & reversals and foreign exchange gain or loss in the P&L. On de-recognition of the asset, cumulative gain or loss
+However, the Company recognizes interest income, impairment losses & reversals and foreign exchange gain or loss in the P&L. On de-recognition of the asset, cumulative gain or loss previously recognised in OCI is reclassified from the equity to P&L. Interest earned whilst holding FVTOCI financial asset is reported as interest income using the EIR method.

 Any financial assets, which does not meet the criteria for categorization as at amortized cost or as FVTOCI, is classified as at FVTPL.
 In addition, the company may elect to designate a financial asset, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
 However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as ‘accounting mismatch').
-Financial asset included within the FVTPL category are measured at fair value with all changes recognized in the P&L.
+Financial asset included within the FVTPL category are measured at fair value with all changes recognized in the P&L

 These assets are subsequently measured at fair value.
 Net gains and losses, including any interest or dividend income, are recognized in statement of profit or loss.